AI, progress & app workflow

 Section 2

-For "How to keep no-upload planning tools private, useful, and realistic", the topic is useful only if it changes what someone does next.
-During a week where reminders have started to feel like pressure, "How to keep no-upload planning tools private, useful, and realistic" has one practical test: whether anything changes in behavior.
-A useful answer for "How to keep no-upload planning tools private, useful, and realistic" helps the reader keep progress notes useful without turning them into self-critique before it asks for an install.
-Try the smallest version first for "How to keep no-upload planning tools private, useful, and realistic": set one cue that already exists in.
+For "Private workflow: no-upload planning tools", the topic is useful only if it changes what someone does next.
+During a week where reminders have started to feel like pressure, "Private workflow: no-upload planning tools" has one practical test: whether anything changes in behavior.
+A useful answer for "Private workflow: no-upload planning tools" helps the reader keep progress notes useful without turning them into self-critique before it asks for an install.
+Try the smallest version first for "Private workflow: no-upload planning tools": set one cue that already exists in the day.
+Then ask whether AI-supported focus cues would reduce friction for "Private workflow: no-upload planning tools" or simply add.

 Section 3